-Sometimes being Mormon requires that I be optimistic.
+Sometimes being a Latter-day Saint requires that I be optimistic.
 It is something that is taught along with how to endure life.

 One of my all-time favorite LDS quotes is from President Hinckley: “In all of living, have much fun and laughter.
 Life is to be enjoyed, not just endured.”

-Being Mormon, or really even just being human, isn’t supposed to be a struggle all the time.
+Being a member of the Church, or really even just being human, isn’t supposed to be a struggle all the time.
 If that was what the plan of salvation was, I would probably rebel.
 But the Plan of Salvation is also the Plan of Happiness.
 And I am all for happiness.